Key term

 Incidental music

-Music used as a background to create or change a particular atmosphere
+Music used as a background to create or change a particular

 Sound effect